 Dura Cladding planks

-Attractive, future-proof composite timber cladding for commercial or residential projects
+Attractive, future-proof composite timber cladding for low-rise commercial or residential projects

 The right exterior wall covering, whether on a new build or renovation project, can have a dramatic impact on a building’s appearance and can provide both warmth and instant kerb appeal.

-Dura Cladding composite timber cladding is ideal for any commercial or domestic, new build or refurbishment cladding project as a colour-stable, low maintenance and hardwearing cladding alternative to real timber planks.
+Dura Cladding composite timber cladding is ideal for any domestic or low-rise commercial, new build or refurbishment cladding project as a colour-stable, low maintenance and hardwearing cladding alternative to real timber planks.

 Made from a unique combination of recycled wood and plastic, our highly developed and unique composition combines the traditional appearance of wood with the durability of an engineered composite.

 Dura external wood cladding, enhanced with composites, offers considerable advantages to architects, contractors, self-builders and end-users, including: